DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/banded-columns.md

 ## Appearance Customization

-The `TableBandHeader` plugin allows you to customize the appearance of the header with bands by using the plugin's [properties](../reference/table-band-header.md#properties).
-The following example demonstrates how to use the `cellComponent` property for customize banded cells and how to use the the `TableHeaderRow` plugin's property `cellComponent` for customize header cells:
+You can customize the appearance of the header with bands by overriding the `cellComponent` properties of the `TableBandHeader` and `TableHeaderRow` plugins:

 .embedded-demo({ "path": "grid-band-columns/customization", "showThemeSelector": true })

-NOTE: while customize the `TableHeaderRow` plugin's property `cellComponent` with the Banded Columns feature should spread a `className` property.
+NOTE: we keep the default `className` property while customizing a cell component of the `TableHeaderRow` plugin.